veggiemonk/webtask-twitter/README.md

 ### I want the beautiful colors

 There is a script called `start.sh` to get you started.
+Feel free to use whatever works for you.
 It needs:
   - `curl`: Transferring data with URL syntax.
 It should be available in your distro `http://curl.haxx.se/download.html`
   - `egrep`: Colorized pattern.
 It should be available in your distro `https://www.gnu.org/software/grep/`